godotengine/godot-docs/classes/class_string.rst

 - :ref:`String<class_string>` **percent_encode** **(** **)**

-Percent-encode a string.
-This is meant to encode parameters in a URL when sending a HTTP GET request and bodies of form-urlencoded POST request.
+Percent-encodes a string.
+Encodes parameters in a URL when sending a HTTP GET request (and bodies of form-urlencoded POST requests).

 .. _class_String_plus_file: